 Tis’ the season to be cinematic!
-Whether you want to catch a Hollywood blockbuster, plan a movie-themed b-day party, or treat your tiny tyke to an educational OMNIMAX movie, we have the list of the best places in the city to catch the latest flicks with your whole family.
+Whether you want to catch a Hollywood blockbuster, plan a movie-themed b-day party, or treat your tiny tyke to an educational OMNIMAX or IMAX movie, we have the list of the best places in the city to catch the latest flicks with your whole family.
 Grab the kids, scoop up some popcorn, sit back, and relax!
-Here is the guide to the best cinemas in Hong Kong.
+Here is the guide to the best cinemas and movie theatres in Hong Kong.

 If the brightly colored loungers and mini armchairs don’t give it away, then the pre-show entertainment space and play zone where kids can burn off some energy before sitting down to watch a movie will – this is Hong Kong’s first kid-friendly cinema.
 Located in D Park in Tsuen Wan, Candy Park by Cinema City is home to five screens, one of which is a special children’s theatre with extra-long lounge chairs, comfy mini seats, paired chairs and seats in sets of three that are perfect for two adults and one child to enjoy a movie together.